dahliaOS/documentation/CONTRIBUTING.md

 ### How to make a proper pull request

-1. Fork the repository to your own GitHub account.
+1. Fork the repository to your own GitHub account
-2. Clone the project to your machine.
+2. Clone the project to your machine
-3. Make your changes.
+3. Make your changes
-4. Push changes to your fork.
+4. Push changes to your fork
-5. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.
+5. Open a PR in our repository and follow the PR template so that we can efficiently review the changes

 ### What do I do after I submitted a PR?